Kegelstatt Trio: III. Rondeaux: Allegretto

 The structure is AB–AC–AD–A. Theme A is an eight-bar cantabile melody in two parts, drawn from the first movement and presented first by the clarinet, then taken up as a variation by the piano (bars 1–16).
 The melody of theme B – in B♭ major – is played once by the clarinet (bars 17–24) before the piano plays an intermezzo of several bars.
 From bar 36 onwards, all three instruments play short phrases of that theme in turn, followed by a piano solo until bar 50.
 Theme C – in C minor – is presented by the viola and repeated (bars 67–76); all three instruments develop that theme in bars 77–90 (repeated).
 This development visits the subdominant minor scale (vi) of F minor before ending in the relative key of C minor.
 Theme D – in A♭ major – is introduced in bar 116 by all three instruments almost in unison, and elaborately developed in bars 132–153 (repeated).
-In contrast to the previous development, this goes through the subdominant major scale (VI) of A major.
+In contrast to the previous development, this goes through the subdominant major scale (VI) of A-flat major.
 With the playful coda of bars 191 to 222, Mozart concludes the composition, "that does not merely satisfy the listener, but leaves him enchanted!"